 Debt of Fairfax County, Virginia, home to defense contractors such as General Dynamics Corp.
-(GD), is the strongest in two months even as it faces losing its top credit rating within weeks as federal spending cuts loom.
+(GD:US), is the strongest in two months even as it faces losing its top credit rating within weeks as federal spending cuts loom.

 The corporate presence makes Fairfax one of 36 localities, all with the highest ratings, that Moody’s Investors Service said it would downgrade along with the U.S. if lawmakers can’t agree on deficit-reduction measures.
 Yet investors are still buying debt of the county, which had its biggest revenue growth since 2008 and set aside $8 million to offset potential federal cutbacks.
 Holders are demanding the least extra yield in two months, according to Bloomberg data.

-“Local-government officials in Virginia have been prudent in how they manage their budgets, and I don’t see that changing anytime soon,” said John Bonnell, who oversees USAA Investment Management Co.’s Virginia Bond Fund (USVAX), which beat 89 percent of its peers in the past year.
+“Local-government officials in Virginia have been prudent in how they manage their budgets, and I don’t see that changing anytime soon,” said John Bonnell, who oversees USAA Investment Management Co.’s Virginia Bond Fund (USVAX:US), which beat 89 percent of its peers in the past year.

 Bonnell, who’s based in San Antonio, said the company may buy some of the general obligations Fairfax plans to issue this week.